hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/more_bash.md

 $ rsync -av -e ssh testfile username@transfer.rc.hms.harvard.edu:~/large_files/
 ```

-> Please do not use O2’s login servers for heavy I/O jobs like `rsync` or `scp`.
-When transfering large files to and from O2, use their transfer server `transfer.rc.hms.harvard.edu.
+> Please do not use O2’s login nodes for transferring large datasets (like fastq files) between your computer and O2 with `rsync` or `scp`.
+Instead, use the transfer nodes `ssh eCommons@transfer.rc.hms.harvard.edu.

 ## Symbolic Links or "sym links" <a name="symlink"></a>

-Symbolic links are like shortcuts you may create on mac.
+Symbolic links are like shortcuts you may create on your laptop.
 Let's check out an example of a folder with lots of symlinks.

 ```bash